EpicTask/epictask/services/service_list.md

 ### 2. Verification
 Description: Ensures transaction completion and provides AI-powered verification when applicable.
+Verifi has the potential to serve as a business in of itself.
+XRP payments can be utilized to monetized users that submit models to handle specific use cases.
+This can be facilitated through hooks/smart contracts.

 ### 3. Task Management
 Description: Manages tasks, assignments, and progress tracking.